Shopify/polaris/README.md

 );
 ```

-### Using the Embedded App SDK
+### Building an embedded app

-We provide React wrappers around Shopify’s Embedded App SDK (EASDK).
-You don’t need to go through the initialization of the EASDK as described in the docs.
-Instead, [configure the connection to the Admin through the AppProvider component](https://github.com/Shopify/polaris-react/blob/master/documentation/Embedded%20apps.md).
+We provide React wrappers around the Shopify App Bridge (formerly known as the EASDK).
+You don’t need to go through the initialization of the Shopify App Bridge as described in the docs.
+Instead, [configure the connection to the Shopify admin through the app provider component](https://github.com/Shopify/polaris-react/blob/master/documentation/Embedded%20apps.md).

 ## Using the CSS components